Feature Alignment as a Generative Process: Results

 \subsection{CelebA}

-The CelebA data set \citep{liu2015faceattributes} is a set of 202600 images of celebrity faces.
-We resize the images to $64\times64$ pixels.
-Figures \ref{fig:celeb_rec} and \ref{fig:celeb_sample} show the reconstruction and sampling with interpolation between samples, respectively.
-Without the perceptual loss (with $\lambda=1$), we noticed a failure on the convergence of the generator network.
+The CelebA dataset~\cite{liu2015faceattributes} is a collection of 202,600 images of celebrity faces.
+The~images were resized to $64\times64$ pixels.
+Figures~\ref{fig:celeb_rec} and \ref{fig:celeb_sample} show the reconstruction and sampling with interpolation between samples, respectively.
+Without~the perceptual loss (with $\lambda=1$), we noticed a failure on the convergence of the generator network, resulting in samples containing only~noise.

+The size and duration of sampling a single image for various models are displayed in Table~\ref{table:model_size_celeba}.
+As~before, we can see that VFA takes about the same amount of time despite being half the~size.